EMH-Mark-I/xfce4_panelbar_theming/README.md

 *The pulseaudio menu contains common GTK widgets such as a scale, trough, switch, and slider.*

-Workspace switcher colours for selected and active states.
+Workspace switcher colours for selected and hover states.

     wnck-pager:selected {
       background-color: lightblue; }